2021 Année Napoléon > The Musée National de l’île d’Aix (Museum on the île d’Aix)

 For further information, please consult the museum website (in French).

-The exhibition will comprise a rearrangement of the St Helena room (including a new scenography and new information panels), with the painting by Jean-Baptiste Mauzaisse, Napoleon I dictating his memoirs, as its centrepiece.
+The exhibition will comprise a rearrangement of the St Helena room (including a new scenography and new information panels), with the painting by Jean-Baptiste Mauzaisse, Napoleon I dictating his memoirs, painted in 1842, as its centrepiece.

 Related to the Exhibition

 • Talk by Christophe Pincemaille, curator of the exhibition, Tuesday 19 or 26 October (date to be confirmed), at the Médiathèque de Rueil (15-21 Boulevard du Maréchal Foch, 92500 Rueil-Malmaison), at 7-30 pm.

 Access and entry details to be confirmed.

 Musées nationaux napoléonien et africain de l’île d’Aix